 Conventional child seats must be secured to a vehicle with a seat belt, whereas LATCH-compatible seats are secured by attaching the seat to hardware built into the two outer seating positions in the back seat.
 Since LATCH-compatible child seats are easier to install and reduce the possibility of improper installation, we recommend selecting this style.
-We also recommend selecting a LATCH-compatible seat with a rigid, rather than a flexible, anchor (see page 47).

-In seating positions and vehicles not equipped with LATCH, a LATCH-compatible child seat can be installed using a seat belt.
+In seating positions and vehicles not equipped with LATCH, a LATCHcompatible child seat can be installed using a seat belt.
 Whatever type of seat you choose, to provide proper protection, a child seat should meet three requirements:

-1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
-Look for FMVSS 213 or CMVSS 213 on the box.

-- 2. The child seat should be of the proper type and size to fit the child.
+- 1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
+Look for FMVSS 213 or CMVSS 213 on the box. - 2.
+The child seat should be of the proper type and size to fit the child.
 Rear-facing for infants, forward-facing for small children. - 3.
 The child seat should fit the vehicle seating position (or positions) where it will be used.

 Before purchasing a conventional child seat, or using a previously purchased one, we recommend that you test the seat in the specific vehicle seating position or positions where the seat will be used.
+After selecting a proper child seat and a good place to install the seat, there are three main steps in installing the seat: